 A flex model is a mix of both a full service and express.
 It operates like an Express Exterior but offers detail services.
 So after the driver exits the tunnel, they can either drive to the free vacuums to vacuum the interior themselves or to a detail area for staff to provide additional detail services.
 This model will obviously have more staff than an express exterior model.

 This is a coin-operated, facility where a driver will clean their own vehicle using a wand-style pressure waterhose, or brush.
-Like an in-bay automatic, a self-serve also does not require onsite employees so viable for absentee type owners.
+Like an in-bay automatic, a self-serve also does not typically require onsite employees or supervision.